polysquirrel/Bhaalsson/README.md

 	  *    and %property% - the property path leading to the patched element.
 	  *  - calling an action macro %macro% with variables %json% and %property% set to the matched
 	  *    element and its fully resolved property path.
 	  * If any of these steps returns an empty string, the corresponding element is removed/omitted:
-	  * If the removed element was a field in the object, the whole field is removed;
+	  * if the removed element was a field in the object, the whole field is removed;
 	  * if it was an element of an array, the following elements are shift down to its place.
+	  *
 	  *  The final result can be one of the following, depending on the value of argument %as%:
 	  *  - if %as% is not specified or empty, the patching happens 'in place' with the result
 	  *    of the patch replacing the matched element in the returned json.
-	  *  - if %as% equals ~[]~, the root element (as seen from offset %offset%) is replaced with
+	  *  - if %as% equals ~[]~, the root element is replaced with a json array
-	  *    a json array containing all patched elements; all not matched and surrounding elements
+	  *    containing all patched elements; all not matched and surrounding elements
 	  *    are discarded.
 	  *  - if %as% equals ~{}~, the root element (as seen from offset %offset%) is replaced with a json object
 	  *    with matched elements as fields.
 The names of the fields are the paths to the matched elements
+	  *    (in the format accepted by the `get_json` function) and the values
-	  *    and the values are the results of applying the patch.
+	  *    are the results of applying the patch.
 As with the previous case, any not matched
 	  *    elements are not included in the result.
+	  *  This function is particularly useful when reading data from 2da or CSV files:
+	  *  their flat structure means that sometimes several rows describe different parts
+	  *  of the same, larger entity, and it would be convenient to handle them together.
+	  *
 	  */
 	DEFINE_ACTION/PATCH_FUNCTION map_json
 		STR_VAR